Academic Policies

 Incomplete Grades

-At the discretion of a course instructor and only under exceptional circumstances a student can request an incomplete (I) grade.
+At the discretion of a course instructor and only under exceptional circumstances, a student can request an incomplete (I) grade.
 If the course instructor agrees to render a grade of incomplete for a particular course, the student must fill out an Incomplete Grade form with the faculty member rendering the incomplete grade.
-It is incumbent upon the student to bring the form to her/his faculty member.
+It is incumbent upon the student to bring the form to their faculty member.
 The length of the contract period is determined by the course instructor, but cannot exceed six months after the close of the semester.
 If outstanding work is not completed or submitted by the deadline indicated on the Incomplete Grade form, the I grade becomes an F. Nursing students will not be permitted to take any new courses if they have an unaddressed incomplete grade on their transcript.
 The signed Incomplete Grade form should be submitted to the Office of Advising and Academic Services so that it may be added to the student’s academic file.

 Pass / Fail Option